nothke/shakedown-docs/modding.md

 #### Surfaces

-There are currently 2 surfaces: tarmac and dirt.
-Any object primitives (submeshes) that have materials with `tarmac` or `road` will use tarmac surface, and everything else will use dirt.
+There are currently 2 physical surfaces: tarmac and dirt.
+Any object primitives (submeshes) that have materials with `tarmac` or `road` in their names will use tarmac surface, and everything else will use dirt.

 #### Object tags